Ace-c/slate/README.md

 > Set to follow system theme in apps, In order to sync with light & dark mode toogle.

 > [!WARNING]
-> Title bars & window control buttons not working in wayland, but work in X11 for qt & kde apps.
-Temp fix is forcing apps to use xwayland, launch apps with xwayland backend i.e, QT_QPA_PLATFORM=xcb okular
+> Title bars not working on wayland, but work in X11 for qt & kde apps, It fallback to adwaita.
+Temp fix is forcing apps to use xwayland, launch apps with xwayland backend i.e, QT_QPA_PLATFORM=xcb okular.
+Track this [issue](https://github.com/vinceliuice/WhiteSur-gtk-theme/issues/1377)

 ## Extensions :
 * AppIndicator